pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 metadata:
   name: grypescan
 spec:
-  image: nginx:latest # The image that has to be scanned
+  image: nginx@sha256:... # The image that has to be scanned.
+Digest must be specified.
   scanResults:
     location: registry/project/scan-results # Place to upload scan results
   serviceAccountNames: